Jtranod98/stock-analysis/README.md

 ## Results:

 ### Analysis of 2018 stock performance
-The stock performance in 2018 are mostly in negative territory, denoted as Red, except two.
+The stock performance in 2018 are mostly in negative territory, denoted in Red, except two.

 ![VBA_Challenge_2018.png](VBA_Challenge_2018.png)

 ### Analysis of 2017 stock performance
-The stock performance in 2017 are mostly in positive territory, denoted as green, except one
+The stock performance in 2017 are mostly in positive territory, denoted in green, except one

 ![VBA_Challenge_2017.png](VBA_Challenge_2017.png)